Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt's very lovely there.

-Speaker AI went a couple of.
+Speaker AYeah, yeah, I went a couple of.

 Speaker ACouple of.

-Speaker AWe belong to a sailing club and we've had the shanty crew down on a couple of occasions and they're great.
+Speaker AWe belong to a sailing club and we've had the Shanty Crew down on a couple of occasions and they're great.

 Speaker AYeah, yeah.